object-oriented-python/object-oriented-programming/doc/source/7_inheritance.rst

 Finally, we will want an :term:`infix operator` representing the group operation.
 Group theorists often use a dot, but we need to choose one of the infix operators that Python supports.
-We'll chose `*`, which is possibly the closest match among Python's operators.
+We'll choose `*`, which is possibly the closest match among Python's operators.
 One could easily envisage a more complete implementation of a group, with support for group properties such as generators and element features such as inverses.
 Our objective here is to